 - place them in a paper bag with another fruit like an apple and let them sit a day or two. or

 - bake them in a 350F/177C oven for 15-20 minutes.
 Cool before using.

 - How to soften butter quickly: Put it in the microwave for a few seconds to soften (if some melts, it’s fine).
 Or, place in a sealed bag and run warm water over it until softened.

 - Flour substitutes: You can use up to half whole wheat flour and half all-purpose flour for more nutrition.
-Don’t use all whole wheat or the loaf may be too dense.
-Or replace four with 1:1 gluten-free flour (read the label to make sure no other ingredients are needed).
+Or replace flour with 1:1 gluten-free flour (read the label to make sure no other ingredients are needed).